Belgian priest spreads the word online during coronavirus lockdown

-HERK-DE-STAD, Belgium (Reuters) - A Belgian priest who began livestreaming services and prayer sessions after coronavirus restrictions closed his church has found a far larger congregation online than he had before.
+HERK-DE-STAD, Belgium, April 2 (Reuters) - A Belgian priest who began livestreaming services and prayer sessions after coronavirus restrictions closed his church has found a far larger congregation online than he had before.

 Wim Simons’ webcasts on Facebook have drawn worshippers from across Dutch-speaking Belgium and the Netherlands as well as his regular churchgoers.